Staying safe in public

 On public transport

-Take care when using public transport.
-You should:
+Be prepared when using public transport.

 • Check timetables to avoid long waits, particularly at night.